Linda Miller (actress)

-Linda Mae Miller (née Gleason; born September 16, 1942) is an American film, stage, and television actress.
+Linda Mae Miller (born September 16, 1942) is an American film, stage, and television actress.
 The daughter of actor and comedian Jackie Gleason and the mother of actor Jason Patric, Miller began working professionally as a child, later appearing on Broadway in a production of Black Picture Show (1975), for which she was nominated for a Tony Award for Best Featured Actress in a Play.
 She would go on to star in television and in feature films such as the drama One Summer Love, and the horror film Alice, Sweet Alice (both 1976).

 Early life

 Miller was born Linda Mae Gleason on September 16, 1942, in New York City, the second child of actor Jackie Gleason and dancer Genevieve Halford.
 She began working in commercials and local stage productions beginning at age nine.
 Through her father, she is of Irish ancestry.
 She has one older sister, Geraldine.
 Miller was raised Catholic by her parents; her mother was described by her sister as "more Catholic than the Pope."

 Miller attended the Catholic University of America in Washington, D.C., where she met playwright Jason Miller, then a graduate student.
 The two were married in 1963.